 We understand the importance of having pets as companions in your home.
 However, the ability to have a pet varies from village to village.
 We ask that you advise us if you have a pet, or if you intend to bring one into your home.

-Pets are expected to be controlled in a manner that ensures they do not provide a nuisance or safety risk to other residents.
+Pets are expected to be controlled in a manner that ensures they do not become a nuisance or safety risk to other residents.

-What should I consider before moving into my home at the village?
+What should I consider before moving into my home at a village?

-Will I have to pay stamp duty upon settlement of my new home in the village?
+Will I have to pay stamp duty upon settlement of my new home in a village?

 No. Stamp duty is not payable upon purchase of your home at our villages.
 This can be a significant saving compared to buying traditional residential housing.

 Do you offer rental accommodation?

 Yes, at selected villages.
 Please contact us for further details.

 When buying or renting a home in a retirement village, you are required to enter into a Residence Agreement.
 These documents are professionally prepared in accordance with the Retirement Villages Act, which is policed by the applicable state government department.

 These documents differ from those associated with a typical real estate purchase.
 When you buy into one of our villages, you are purchasing the 'right to reside' in the home on a lease.